ajwolfcale/Macromaniac-Nutrition/README.md

 ## Usage

-To use this app, you will need to get an API key and application id and key from Nutritionix.
+To run this app, you will need to get an API key and application id and key from Nutritionix.
 You can apply for these at [Nutritionix](https://developer.nutritionix.com/signup.)

 This app also uses a Firebase database.
 Sign up [here](https://firebase.google.com).